You are here

 - You have an HIV Incidence Risk Index for men who have sex with men (HIRI-MSM) score of ≥10

-2. You are a person who injects drugs (PWID) and you have an HIV-positive injecting partner who is not receiving stable ART and/or does not have an HIV viral load <200copies/ml.
+2. You are a person who injects drugs (PWID) and you share injection equipment with an HIV-positive injecting partner who is not receiving stable ART and/or does not have an HIV viral load <200copies/ml.

 3. You don't meet the above criteria but have: